rap2hpoutre/poc-conventional-changelog/README.md

 # poc-conventional-changelog

 This is my first commit.
-This time it will only update....
+This time it will only update the minor version!!!